Skip to main content

 clipNodeB.alphaThreshold = 0.3

-By setting alphaThreshold = 0.3, clipping only occurs where the mask model's pixels have an alpha value greater than 0.3.
+By setting alphaThreshold = 0.3, clipping will only apply when the mask model's pixel alpha value is greater than 0.3.

 1. Add to the Scene